fourstix/Elfos-utils/README.md

 ## seq
 **Usage:** seq
 Set Q.  This command turns the Q bit on.
-(Q = 1) The Q bit is available for use when one is using the STG Expansion Card UART.
+(Q = 1) The Q bit is available for use when using the STG Expansion Card UART.

 ## req
 **Usage:** req
 Reset Q.  This command turns the Q bit off.
-(Q = 0) The Q bit is available for use when one is using the STG Expansion Card UART.
+(Q = 0) The Q bit is available for use when using the STG Expansion Card UART.

 1861 Pixie Video Demo and Utility Commands
 ------------------------------------------